ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 iinfo(min=-2147483648, max=2147483647, dtype=int32)
 ```

-If we type cast a integer larger than the max int8 no. (127), then the higher integers will start from the smallest int8 no. (-128).
+If we type cast a integer larger than the max int8 no. (127), then the next integers will start from the smallest int8 no. (-128).
 ```python
 import numpy as np
 #The max limit for int8 is 127